 UV protection clothing

-Clothing is the simplest and most important line defense against sun rays.
+Clothing is the simplest and most important line defense for sunprotection.
 Even your everyday clothing provides UV protection.
 For example, a normal white cotton T-shirt has UPF5 protection.
 It is better than nothing but not effective for staying a long time in the sun.
-The best way to avoid sunburn is wearing special UV protection clothing with high UPF rating that effectively absorbs and blocks the harmful radiation.
+The best way to avoid sunburn is wearing special UV protection clothing like rash guards with high UPF rating that effectively absorbs and blocks the harmful radiation.
 These lightweight, high-elasticity and fast-drying materials are the best to wear on the beach and for any water activity!